zakenaio/Lizard-Spock-ci-2023-fsd-p2-js/README.md

 - **Buttons**

-    - Buttons having fitting icons for its function.
-Reset button added to reset scores after a crushing defeat.
+    - Buttons have fitting icons for their function.
+Reset button was added to reset scores after a crushing defeat.

 ![screenshot](documentation/feat-buttons.png)